quarkusio/quarkus/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature request / Enhancement
-about: Request or propose a new feature
+about: Request or propose a new feature/enhancement
 title: ''
 labels: kind/enhancement
 assignees: ''